Schachar-Crosbie-Lab/SwanScorer/README.md

 ## Notes about the data

+- Any additional columns in the spreadsheet, i.e. an identifier, will remain untouched in the output.
+As an example, if your input file has two additional columns, an identifier and parent’s education, those column will pass through to the output file.

-- Scores are automatically reversed before calculating t-score so that a higher score is associated with higher ADHD trait
+- Scores are automatically reversed before calculating t-score so that a higher score is associated with higher ADHD trait.

+- The test is split into two subdomains.
+Questions 1-9 measure inattentiveness.
+Questions 10-18 measure hyperactivity.
+If more than one question is missing from a subdomain the test will not be scored.

 ## Instructions